pjshvision/Mighty-Masks-2020/README.md

 Features include a border instead of a navalert, timeline on top of standard header and footer features.

+Downloadable certification pdf.

 **4. Our Values Page**
 This showcases the ethical and responsible side of the business, a cornerstone in any supplier-retailer/govt relationship today.

-Features include panelled squares giving a nice visual impact alongside information.
+Features include a seocnd hero image and panelled squares giving a nice visual impact alongside information.

 **5. Get In Touch Page**
 The key page aimed at solidifying a potential new relationship based off initial interest.
 Want to make it possible to schedule in meetings and follow ups.

 All pages link to this page, a central part of my design.

-Features include a contact form, contact information, a Google Maps location of the Mighty Masks Head Office, a FAQ section, and a Free Swatch offer.
+Features include a contact form, contact information, a Google Maps location of the Mighty Masks Head Office, a FAQ section, and a Free Swatch offer with hyperlink/hover.

 #### Features Left to Implement : ####
 I ran out of time but would have liked to have added a number of additional features.
 In particular :